 Poor behaviour is not acceptable at our school as we expect every child to always try their best and follow our school values.
-We understand that all behaviour is a form of communication from a child and it is our aim to understand each child.
-This will involve effectively communicating with parents/carers to ascertain any triggers for the behavior choices demonstrated and any support we can put into place.
+We understand that all behaviour is a form of communication from a child and we need to discover what they are trying to tell us swiftly.
+This will involve working with parents/carers to ascertain any triggers for the poor behavior choices shown and any support we can put into place.